-Antarctica, the second smallest continent in the world after Australia, covers the earth's South Pole.
+Antarctica, the third smallest continent in the world after Australia and Europe, covers the earth's South Pole.
 It lies in the Antarctic Circle and is surrounded by Southern Ocean.
 It is known as the coldest, windiest, driest and least populous continent of the world.
 Without any element of doubt, Antarctica is the coldest place on earth where water remains frozen year around.
 It is a frozen desert with very little precipitation.
 The temperature in the middle of the continent remains much colder as compared to the temperature on the coasts.
 The continent sees two seasons; summer and winter.
 Summers are normally sunny, whereas the continent sees no sun in winters.
 When it snows in Antarctica, it doesn't usually melt.
 The snow freezes layer over layer before it gets hard and transform into thick sheets of ice, called ice sheets.
 The adverse weather conditions in Antarctica make it hard for people to live here for a longer period of time.
 Tourists usually visit Antarctica in summers.
 Antarctica's oceans are home to many whales, seals and penguins.

 Antarctica is the only continent that is completely deprived of bushes and trees.
 Vegetation of the continent is mainly composed of algae and mosses.
 The male "Emperor Penguin" is the only warm-blooded animal that survives in the frosty weather of this frozen desert.
 The female penguin hibernates during the entire winter and comes out to hatch eggs.